wewewer123/LOVE-VN-ENGINE/README.md

 - pc: To run the vn on pc simply drag the game folder or the game .love file onto the exe.

+## Fix before merge with main

+- 1: fix music and video so you don't have to change scripts between diffrent system builds
+- 2: character auto scale with screen
+- 2.1: custom textboxes/ui
+- 2.2: animations
+- 3: fixing name input on mobile/console(especially 3ds) (kinda done alr)

 ## Future plans

+- Add a sfx system
 - Add outlines to the choice buttons for touchscreens.
 - Make it easier to create t3x files.
 - Make a github action to build a github pages for web build.